cdl-geneseo/geneseo-dictionary/F/Friend-Crush.md

 # Friend Crush

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Friend Crush

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 Friend Crush: noun refers to a person with whom one would like to be non-sexual friends, or the accompanying feeling in reference to the same person.